Environmental Engineering for Industrial Wastewater

 Start with the Pollutants

-To engineer the treatment, you have to know the waste stream.
+The pollutants in the wastewater determine the treatment.
 The environmental engineer must become familiar with the industrial materials and processes generating the wastewater.
 Following are a few pollutants which may be of concern:

 - Heat (thermal)